 How to buy Eargo hearing aids

-Eargo products are designed for individuals experiencing mild to severe high-frequency hearing loss.
+Eargo designs products for individuals who experience mild to severe high-frequency hearing loss.
 The company uses safe, remote hearing checks, phone consultations and online ordering so you can purchase Eargo products from the comfort of your home.
 Eargo does not require outside hearing tests or prescriptions.
 Instead, the company relies on its own clinically validated hearing check to evaluate your hearing in loud settings.
 Visit the company’s website or call Eargo directly to purchase your preferred device.
-You can also try Eargo in person at b8ta stores available in select locations.
+You can also try Eargo in person at b8ta stores in select locations.

 In addition to three hearing aid models, Eargo sells replacement Flexis, replacement wax guards and chargers on their website.